-Due to COVID-19, we have adapted our programming to offer a virtual (Zoom-based platform) program for those groups who have policies in place to limit visitors at their facility or when a virtual program would work the best.
+We can offer a virtual (Zoom-based platform) program for those groups who cannot travel to Marsh Haven or when a virtual program would work the best.

 In-person at your location

-Face to face programs are still available at your facility and we will work with you to meet safety guidelines.
+Face to face programs are available at your facility depending on distance and setting.

 In-person at Marsh Haven

 Face to face programs at Marsh Haven Nature Center adds another dimension to your experience.
 Marsh Haven Nature Center has indoor museum displays on the history and wildlife of the Horicon Marsh area.
 We have BINGO and ISPY games to help view the exhibits.
 There are live animals, a Nature Nook kid’s room, hiking trails, picnic shelter, and more!

 Thanks to grant funding from the Fond du Lac Community Foundation, Fondy 100 Gives, Alliant Foundation, and the Green Bay Packers Foundation, program fees have been waived for programs to schools, homeschool groups, and youth classes.
 There is no charge for this program.

 The program starts with a visual presentation with artifacts to illustrate the information presented.
 We discuss what makes a bird a raptor, adaptations, benefits of raptors, dangers they face, and how we can help them.
 The birds are presented individually, on a perch or glove.
 The stories of each bird is shared – how they came to live at Marsh Haven – adaptations are reinforced using the live bird, and more information about each species is given.
 There is always time for questions.

 Length and Age-Groups